sid-707/BugCatcher/README.md

 Run `gcloud app deploy` to deploy the app.

+Run `gcloud app browse` to open the app in the browser.

 # Architecture

 e.g. Frontend (react) allows photo upload.
 Photo is sent to backend for ML analysis.
 Response sent back to frontend.